Words that make SENSE: Sensorimotor Norms in Learned Lexical Token Representations: Introduction

-Systematic form-meaning associations called phonesthemes are sublexical units carrying consistent associations across words, for example, "gl-" in glitter, gleam, and glow~\cite{Bergen2004}.
+Systematic form-meaning associations called phonesthemes are sublexical units carrying consistent associations across words, for example, ``gl-'' in glitter, gleam, and glow~\cite{Bergen2004}.
 Sublexical processing is crucial for unfamiliar words and language learning~\cite{UBELLACKER2022211, INDEFREY2009517}, but whether neural language representations encode such correspondences is unclear~\cite{abramova2013automatic}.

 Current language models rely on word embeddings learned from co-occurrence patterns, and are not explicitly trained to encode sensorimotor information.
-Studies have found correlations between word embeddings and human embodied, perceptual and introspective experiences ~\cite{Utsumi2020, Louwerse2009, Lenci2018emotions}.
+Prior work has demonstrated that Lancaster norms, used either as standalone word embeddings or in combination with other embeddings, achieve competitive performance on tasks and benchmarks such as GLUE and the Visual Dialog task~\cite{Das_2019} when incorporated into a pre-trained language model~\cite{kennington-2021-enriching}.
+We aim to explore how much information from these sensorimotor norms is already encoded within existing word embeddings.
+Studies have found correlations between word embeddings and human embodied, perceptual and introspective experiences~\cite{Utsumi2020, Louwerse2009, Lenci2018emotions, kennington-2021-enriching}.
 However, most prior work has focused primarily on emotional information~\cite{Lenci2018emotions}, evaluated small word sets (e.g., approximately 500 words~\cite{Utsumi2020}), and lacked human validation studies.

-We address these limitations by developing \textsc{SENSE}, projecting from the learned lexical embeddings of over 34k Lancaster words to their 11 human-annotated sensorimotor norm dimensions, and explore these predictions through behavioral experiments nearly 300 participants.
+We address these limitations by developing \textsc{SENSE}, projecting from the learned lexical embeddings of over 34k Lancaster words to their 11 human-annotated sensorimotor norm dimensions, and exploring these predictions through behavioral experiments with nearly 300 participants.